lucentcosmos/SparkLogsAnalyzer/chapter1/spark.md

 }
 ```

-Given an RDD of log lines, use the map function to transform each line
+Given an RDD of log lines, use the ```map``` function to transform each line
 to an ApacheAccessLog object.
-That RDD should be cached in memory,
+The ApacheAccessLog RDD is cached in memory,
 since multiple transformations and actions will be called on it.

 ```java